🥇 Peeking Into the Window: SQL FIRST VALUE, LAST VALUE, and NTH_VALUE Functions

-This tutorial explains how to use SQL functions like FIRST_VALUE(), LAST_VALUE(), and NTH_VALUE() to return specific values from a window frame.
-These functions help you compare each row to a reference point—like the first, last, or nth row in a group.
+This tutorial explains how to use SQL window functions like FIRST_VALUE(), LAST_VALUE(), and NTH_VALUE() — also known as the SQL first value, last value, and nth value functions.
+You’ll learn how to return specific values from a window frame to compare each row with the first, last, or nth row in its group.

 "Xorthax doesn’t just want totals—he’s nosy.
 He wants to know what happened first, what came last, and what the third-highest bid was.
 These functions let you peek at specific rows in the window frame without collapsing data."